 Here’s an excerpt of “The Morning Trumpet,” sung in the original harmonization by the female vocal quartet, Anonymous Four:

 Our arrangement for brass quintet preserves the tune, but harmonizes it in a more contemporary style.
-It features alternating calls between first and second trumpet.
+It features alternating calls between first and second trumpet, and an optional snare drum part.

 Score, parts (Bb tpt.
 1, Bb tpt.
 2, F horn, tbn, tuba) — $12.99